proycon/babelente/README.rst

-BabelEnte: Entity extractioN, Translation and Evaluation using BabelFy
+BabelEnte: Entity extractioN, Translation and implicit Evaluation using BabelFy
 ===================================================================================

 This is an entity extractor, translator and evaluator that uses `BabelFy <http://babelfy.org>`_ .
 Initially developed